 Cycling in Holland along the major rivers

-In the city of Utrecht we jumped with our bikes on a train to the riverside in Geldermalsen.
-Random local residents advised to take the road along the north side of the river.
+In the city of Utrecht, we jumped with our bikes on a train to the riverside in Geldermalsen.
+Random local residents advised taking the road along the north side of the river.
 Passing through Geldermalsen we saw a working windmill: the Bouwing.
-A so called Beltmill – built on an elevation in the landscape – producing corn.
-In the centre of Geldermalsen there is a church from the 14th century.
-To find our way out of Geledermalsen we used Google Maps following directions to village of Beesd.
+A so-called Belt mill – built on an elevation in the landscape – produces corn.
+In the center of Geldermalsen, there is a church from the 14th century.
+To find our way out of Geldermalsen we used Google Maps following directions to the village of Beesd.

 Cycling in Holland along the river Linge to Mariënwaard

-Biking on the dykes along the river you look down on a landscape with farms and endless orchards on one side and on the other side you see the wetlands along the river.
-The dyke is approximately four meters high.
+Biking on the dikes along the river you look down on a landscape with farms and endless orchards on one side and on the other side you see the wetlands along the river.
+The dike is approximately four meters high.
 That day the wind was blowing from the southwest so we had a headwind.
 In fact, we would have preferred to cycle from the west to the east.
 But the trees usually kept us out of the wind.
 We took a break and swam in the river.
-We passed by the beautiful estate Marienwaard and stopped for a coffee in the village of Beesd with its houses restored in old style.
+We passed by the beautiful estate Mariënwaard and stopped for a coffee in the village of Beesd with its houses restored in the old style.

 Cycling in Holland along the river Linge to Leerdam